Compiling your family history? Looking for graves or birth certificates? You can start here at the Adams County Library

 Other Online Genealogy Sources

-This free genealogy reseach database provides access to records from many repositories.
+This free genealogy research database gives access to records from many repositories.
+You will need to set up a free account to use the information.

-Cyndi's List provides links to websites that provide help in doing genealogy, including online tutorials on using various software
+Cyndi's List provides links to websites that help genealogy work, including online tutorials on using various software

 Find-A-Grave is a wonderful research tool to locate graves of people all over the US and Canada.
 New information is added daily.
 The website is free to use.
-Searchers are invited to request photographs of gravesites.
+Searchers are invited to request photographs of graves.
+A free account can be set up to help you keep track of family graves you have found on the website.

 SEE the CIRCULATION DESK for more online resources